 - 1) Mouthpieces must be worn at all times.
 A player may not participate without one. - 2) Shorts or pants may not contain pockets.
-They must also be a different color than player's flags. - Coaches on the field must wear a matching team jersey or the provided WNSL Flag Football shirt dri-fit No exceptions!
+Taping of shorts pockets is not allowed.
+The shorts must also be a different color than player's flags. - Coaches on the field must wear a matching team jersey or the provided WNSL Flag Football shirt dri-fit No exceptions!